AidanDeMuth/Matrix-To-LaTeX/README.md

 # Matrix To Latex
-This static site is a linear algebra tool designed to accept matrix inputs and display copyable LaTeX output. \
+This site is a linear algebra tool designed to accept matrix inputs and display copyable LaTeX output. \
-This project was created using pure javascript, html, and css without frameworks.
-Mathjax library was used for LaTeX rendering.
-It was designed by wrapping fraction objects inside of complex number objects. \
+This project was created using pure javascript, html, and css.
+Mathjax library was used for LaTeX rendering. \
 [Project Link](https://aidandemuth.github.io/Matrix-To-LaTeX/)

 # How to run locally